 Best of category winners as well as grand prizes for best of show sparkling, white, red, rose and dessert wines may be given, as well as Wine of the Year.
 The Director may, at his discretion, recognize outstanding performances by a winery or importer following tabulation of all results.
 Awards will be announced at www.WinemakerChallenge.com and winners will be notified by U.S. mail.

 Entering Winemaker Challenge

-A complete wine competition entry is comprised of six (6) 750ml bottles or the equivalent.
-Grape varieties, residual sugar, appellation, vineyard designation, proprietary names, retail price and alcohol level must be listed on the entry form with each entry.
+A complete wine competition entry is comprised of six (6) bottles.
+Grape varieties, residual sugar, appellation, vineyard designation, proprietary names, retail price and alcohol level must be given for each entry.